 And just because you are licensed in real estate does not automatically mean you are eligible to be a real estate professional in the eyes of the IRS.
 To receive the tax benefits of being a real estate professional, you simply must meet the hour and participation requirements of the IRS.

 The person claiming real estate professional status must spend at least 750 hours participating in “real property trades”—or the real estate business, as defined by the IRS.
-This time is calculated on an annual basis from January 1 to December 31, not a weekly or monthly basis.
+This time is calculated on an annual basis from January 1 to December 31, not on a weekly or monthly basis.
 For example, it would be perfectly fine for Jamie to spend no real estate time in January through March, as long as she spends at least 750 hours for the rest of the year from April through December.

 Activities that the IRS states meet the professional status requirements include: